algbio/flowpaths/README.md

     graph.add_edge('c', 1, flow=7)
     graph.add_edge('d', 1, flow=6)

-    # We create a Minimum Flow Decomposition solver with default settings
+    # We create a Minimum Flow Decomposition solver with default settings,
+    # by specifying that the flow value of each edge is in the attribute `flow` of the edges.
     mfd_model = mfd.MinFlowDecomp(graph, flow_attr='flow')

     # We solve it